catmus-guidelines/catmus-guidelines.github.io/data/characters/punctuations/hyphen.md

   - images/examples/hyphen/hyphen_Plut.53.09.png
 ---

-Hyphen-like character are many.
+Hyphen-like character are really many.
 We have chose to use the most classical sign available on the keyboard.